fperron-kt88/fx-portfolio/_posts/2024-12-18-cordic-module-optimisation.md

 of a cyclone V ressources.

-If you want to see the algorithm working, please look into the project youtube video where the roll input of the IMU is set to a cordic to compute the cos and sin values used to rotate the bar graph.
+If you want to see the algorithm working, please look into the project YouTube video where the roll input of the IMU is set to a cordic to compute the cos and sin values used to rotate the bar graph.
 Smooth!

 <a href="https://youtu.be/IqowHkFn10U?t=90" target="_blank">